sageserpent-open/curium/README.md

 How about using Java serialization or Kryo or some such like?
 While Java serialization is slow, Kryo performs well, so problem solved ... except that each serialization of the cosmic application object is going to store an application's worth of data.
 So if you have a map of one million key-value pairs, creating a new map with one updated or new key-value pair and serializing it will write all of the other pairs to storage again.
 That won't scale.

-Perhaps a database is the way to go - we have ScalikeJDBC, Slick, Quill, Doobie etc. All good, but the onus is on you to go through your application state and unpick into pieces that will fit nicely into a relational database.
+Perhaps a database is the way to go - we have ScalikeJDBC, Slick, Quill, Doobie etc. All good, but the onus is on you to go through your application state and unpick it into pieces that will fit nicely into a relational database.

 Have you tried doing this for a finger tree data structure, for instance?
 Perhaps the Quiver graph data structure?
 Better yet, both of them embedded deep within some other data structure that is your application state.